Blog Post

 Top Questions to Ask Potential Charlotte Tenants

-As a property owner in Charlotte, finding the best tenant is a dream come true.
-Good tenants pay on time, care for the property and alert you when maintenance issues arise, helping you grow your rental business.
+As a property owner in Charlotte, finding the best tenant or a person to rent your property to is a dream come true.
+Good renters pay on time, care for the property, adhere to the lease and alert you when maintenance issues arise, helping you grow your rental business.

-No doubt, finding good tenants is a critical part of being a landlord.
+No doubt, finding good tenants through a good rental application process is a critical part of being a landlord.
 Equally important is weeding out potential delinquent rent payers and rule breakers.
-This all starts with a systematic screening process.
+This all starts with a systematic tenant screening process.

-The tenant screening process begins before you’ve even started taking rental applications from prospective tenant.
-It begins the moment prospective tenants call you to view the property.
+The process begins before you’ve even started taking rental applications from prospective tenant.
+It begins the moment prospective tenants call you to view the rental unit or property.
 You can quickly and easily screen good tenants from bad ones with a prepared set of tenant screening questions and interview questions.

 Below are 10 tenant screening questions to ask that will help you find a good tenant for your Charlotte rental property.